 Please see our Reading pages for more information.

-Our Phonics long term overview
+Our Bug Club Phonics long term overview

 Phonics Screening Tests

 In Year One, there is a statutory Phonics Screening Check which takes place in the Summer Term.
 This assesses each child's ability to decode words.
 Children are also assessed on their ability to read 'pseudo words' (non-words).
-The test contains 40 words/non-words in total and children need to read around 32 words correctly to achieve the standard.
+The check contains 40 words/non-words in total and children need to read around 32 words correctly to achieve the standard.
 If your child does not meet this standard, there will be a re-test in the Summer Term of Year 2.